We believe in vision for all

 Dave Gilboa

-Dave Gilboa has served as Warby Parker's Co-Founder and Co-Chief Executive Officer since 2010, as a member of their board of directors since May 2009, and as the Co-Chair of the board since June 2021.
-Prior to co-founding Warby Parker, Mr. Gilboa worked at Bain & Company, Inc. and at Allen & Company LLC.
-Mr. Gilboa has also served as a General Partner of Good Friends, LLC, a venture capital firm, since September 2019, and is a member of the Aspen Institute’s 2016 Henry Crown Fellowship class and the Aspen Global Leadership Network.
+Dave Gilboa has served as the Warby Parker Co-Founder and Co-Chief Executive Officer since 2010, as a member of the Warby Parker board of directors since May 2009, and as the Co-Chair of the Warby Parker board of directors since June 2021.
+In addition, Mr. Gilboa currently serves on the board of directors of the nonprofit organization the Warby Parker Impact Foundation.
+Mr. Gilboa has also served as a General Partner of Good Friends, LLC, a venture capital firm, since September 2019.

 Dr. Megan Collins, MD, MPH